FAQ Quick Links:

 Q: It shows I paid for 1, 2 or 3 Day USPS Priority Mail shipping, but you didn't deliver as the shipping time showed, why is that?

 A: Please note that "shipping time" is based on a few things.
 We generally ship within the same day or the next day if the item is in stock, but note there is a "processing time" involved, which is the time it takes to prepare, wrap, box up the item.
 If you order on Monday and use 2-Day Priority Mail shipping, do not expect to always receive the item on Wednesday.
 Please take the processing time into account.
-Secondly, the time frame that the United States Postal Service (USPS) provides is an estimated time based on their fastest delivery time, which is dependent on their volume and staff support.
+Secondly, the time frame that the United States Postal Service (USPS) provides is an estimated time based on their fastest delivery time, which is dependent on their volume of packages (busier during holidays so these times will change) and staff support.
 These type of shipments are NOT guaranteed services and USPS themselves explains this in their disclaimer.

 Also note that the 1, 2 or 3 Day time frame are calculated in Business Days, which is Monday - Friday.
 If you order on Friday and it notes 1-Day Priority, you will most likely either receive it the following Monday or Tuesday, since that is the next Business Day.